 Q. We are a faith-based organization.
 Can we apply?

 A. Yes, with certain qualifications.
-Impact Grants Chicago’s Eligibility Requirements and Grant Guidelines state that we will not fund fraternal, sectarian, religious or other organizations where the grant is intended for the principal benefit of the organization’s own members or adherents or where the grant is intended for inherently religious activities or where participation in religious activities is required as a component of the program.
+Impact Grants Chicago’s Eligibility Requirements and Grant Guidelines state that we will not fund fraternal, sectarian, religious or other organizations where the grant is intended for the principal benefit of the organization’s own members or adherents or where the grant is intended for inherently religious activities or where participation in religious activities is required as a component of the organization’s services.
+If your organization does not require clients to participate in religious services to receive support then you are eligible to apply to Impact Grants Chicago.

 Q. When funding capital improvement projects, does Impact Grants Chicago have specific requirements with respect to the ownership/leasing of the property?

 A. Yes.
-The property must be owned by the applicant or leased with a minimum of five years remaining on the lease as of July 1 of the Impact Award year.
-Ownership or lease of said property must be in place as of the LOI due date.
+The property must be owned by the applicant or leased with a minimum of five years remaining on the lease as of June 1 of the Impact Award year.
+Ownership or lease of said property must be in place as of the Full Grant Application due date.
 See the Eligibility Requirements and Grant Guidelines page for more information.

 Q. Your grant description mentions that Impact Grants Chicago awards grants of less than $100,000.
 How do we apply for one of these grants?

 A. These are “Merit Grants” and are not part of our application process.
 Our grant model is based on the number of members who join our organization each year.
 For every 100 members, who donate $1,000 each, we will award one $100,000 Impact Grant.
-The residual funds are awarded to the remaining finalists as Merit Grants.
-The amounts of these grants are not determined until January and may differ from year to year.
-If your organization were to be chosen as a finalist but does not receive an Impact Grant, you would receive a Merit Grant to be spent at your organization’s discretion.
+The residual funds and additional donations are awarded to the remaining finalists as Merit Grants.
+The amounts of these grants are not determined until late spring and may differ from year to year.
+If your organization is selected by a review committee as a Finalist but does not receive an Impact Grant, you will receive a Merit Grant.

 Q. How should I submit my LOI or Full Grant Application?

-A. LOIs are submitted online through the Impact Grants Chicago website.
-See the Grant Process and Schedule page for all of the eligibility requirements and grant guidelines, focus areas, schedules, deadlines and grant process information, including the dates when our online management application system is open for applications.
+A. LOIs are submitted online through the Impact Grants Chicago website via “Apply For A Grant” button at the top of every webpage.
+See the Grant Process and Schedule page for all of the eligibility requirements and grant guidelines, schedules, deadlines and grant process information, including the dates when our online management application system is open for applications.
 Applicants invited to submit Full Grant Applications will be given instructions on how to submit their complete applications upon receiving their invitations.

-Q. Who can we contact to discuss our Full Grant Application?
+Q. Who can we contact to discuss our Letter of Inquiry or Full Grant Application?

 A. Impact Grants Chicago is committed to a fair, unbiased process.
 We are unable to engage in unsolicited communication on topics other than questions about the guidelines, application process or forms.
 For questions regarding these topics, you may email email@example.com.
 If we have questions about your LOI or Full Grant Application, we will contact you.
 In addition, our online applicant management system provides extensive email support, FAQs, and self-help guides for submission issues.